 This page contains some simple and useful phrases for shopping in a Japanese grocery store.
 I find myself repeat these types of things every day, so even if you do not understand much (or any) Japanese, learning a little bit of the language goes a long way when interacting with cashiers and store workers.
-Keep in mind these phrases I am sharing are just some basics; some people may speak more formally or more casually or use slightly different words, but hopefully this can give you some key words to listen for.
+Keep in mind these phrases I am sharing are just some basics; some people may speak more formally or more casually or they may just use slightly different forms of words, but hopefully this can give you some examples of key words to listen for.
 In Okinawa, many people tend to speak more casually than in the mainland, so keep this in mind.

 When you are shopping, instead of asking where something is in the store, it is considered much more polite to ask if something exists in the store: